 Preparing A Business Plan

-No two business plans are alike, and the format you decide to use for your business plan will depend on your circumstances.
+No two business plans are alike, and the format you decide to use while preparing your business plan will depend on your circumstances.
 However, all business plans should be written in a concise, structured format.

 The contents of your plan will vary according to the type of industry you are in, or whether you are a retail business, service, manufacturing, or wholesale.
 For example, a business plan for a manufacturing company will emphasize plant and production issues, while a business plan for a retail business will be primarily concerned with areas such as location and customer convenience.

-The following is a general outline of the basic elements in most business plans.
+The following is a general outline of the essential elements of most business plans.
 You may wish to exclude some of these areas if they do not apply to your business situation, or you may wish to add one or more of your own sections, however, most business plans will include the following elements:

 1) Cover Page

 The cover page should be kept as simple as possible and should include:

 - Your business name and the purpose of your report.